 Expenditure variables have been rounded to the nearest penny.
-Person-level expenditure information released on the MEPS 2007 Person-Level and Expenditure File were rounded to the nearest dollar.
-It should be noted that using the MEPS 2007 event files to create person-level totals will yield slightly different totals than those found on the person-level expenditure file.
+Person-level expenditure information released on the MEPS 2015 Person-Level Use and Expenditure File were rounded to the nearest dollar.
+It should be noted that using the MEPS 2015 event files to create person-level totals will yield slightly different totals than those found on the person-level expenditure file.
 These differences are due to rounding only.
 Moreover, in some instances, the number of persons having expenditures on the event files for a particular source of payment may differ from the number of persons with expenditures on the person-level expenditure file for that source of payment.
 This difference is also an artifact of rounding only.
-Please see the MEPS 2007 Appendix File, HC-110I, for details on such rounding differences.

-3.0 Sample Weight (PERWT07F)
+3.0 Sample Weight (PERWT15F)